nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head to Termina.

 ### Termina
+Reminder to make a Savestate here for Menu-ing Purposes

   * Head to Termina, then go to the left just up the stairs and talk to the guard.
   * Go to Lisa's Shop and Start Shopping
     * Max Capsules